Clan Donald USA

 If you are mostly interested in getting a new DNA test, go to our testing page.

-Clan Donald’s DNA project, now over 18 years old, is among the largest family-based genetic genealogy project in the world.
-It has now reached the 2000 participant level.
+Clan Donald’s DNA project, now almost 20 years old, is among the largest family-based genetic genealogy project in the world.
+It has now reached the 3000 total participant level.

 The webmaster for these genetic project pages is Professor J. Douglas McDonald, of the University of Illinois, who is a project co-administrator.
 The project originator and co-author of this webpage is Mark MacDonald, former National Historian for Clan Donald U.S.A. and head project administrator.